dhis2-metadata/TBDR-Anti_Tuberculosis_Drug_Resistance_Survey/docs/tb_drs_design.md

 The following user groups are included in the TB DRS Module:

-- TB DRS Admin: can edit/view metadata; no access to data [all program stages]
+- DRS - Admin: can edit/view metadata; no access to data [all program stages]
-- TB DRS Data capture: can view metadata, can capture data [all program stages]
+- DRS - Data capture: can view metadata, can capture data [all program stages]
-- TB DRS Access: cam view metadata, can view data [all program stages]
+- DRS - Access: can view metadata, can view data [all program stages]

 ## References